dd-hebert/uv_pro/README.md

 uvp -p mydata.KD
 ```

-With a root directory set, the root directory portion of the path can be omitted.
+By setting a root directory, you can omit the root directory part of the path.
 The root directory is saved between runs in a config file.

 #### ``-sec``, ``--use_seconds`` : flag, optional
 Use seconds instead of spectrum #'s when trimming data.